Dear Member, Artists

 Willow Arts Community is a non-profit organization dedicated to removing barriers for artists living with mental illness/substance use to access creative spaces to make & exhibit work, exchange & advance skills, & expand networks.

-We use the arts as an agent of social change by connecting & engaging the public with exhibitions, publications, & performances to lessen the effects of stigma & social isolation.
+We use the arts as an agent of social change by connecting & engaging the public through exhibitions, publications, & performances to lessen the effects of stigma & social isolation.

-Materials for classes/workshops/seminars are provided unless otherwise specified.
+Materials for classes, workshops, & seminars are provided unless otherwise specified.
 Member artists are encouraged to bring their own supplies & materials to the Open Studio (some supplies are provided)

 Is there a waiting list?

 No. Open Houses are hosted once a month during each season.

 Our programs & services happen within our 3 program seasons Fall (September-November), Winter (January- March), & Spring (April- June).

 Special events & programs sometimes run in December and throughout the summer (July-August).